What is a Browser Hijacker?

 Browser Hijackers' status

 The "browser hijacker" term is somewhat ambiguous.
 Digital security vocabularies use it to signify PUAs (potentially unwanted applications) and full-fledged malware.
 The former, although oriented towards users' inattentiveness and ignorance, need users' consent to be installed.
 They are also relatively easy to remove.
 The latter, on the contrary, is installed stealthily, unbeknownst to users, and more difficult to detect.
 In recent years, browser hijackers often appear as browser extensions or plug-ins.
-However, they can also reside in other external files, modifying the browser all the same but being harder to remove.
+However, they can also reside in other external files, modifying the browser but being harder to remove.
 But we'll touch upon this hereafter.

 Browser hijackers and rogue browsers are not the same.
 Although their harmful essence is the same at the end of the day, there is a difference.
 Rogue browsers are simply separate programs.
 Deceitful advertising lures users to download these programs and agree to make them their system's default browsers.
 In the case of a browser hijacker, the PUA deploys in the context of an innocent program, which makes it a somewhat more sophisticated and hard-to-remove threat.

 If your browser gets hijacked, you'll most certainly face the following issues:

 - Your browser starts using a different search engine.
-It acts poorly for the correct purpose, providing you with many unwanted links instead of finding relevant results.
+It acts poorly for the correct purpose, providing many unwanted links instead of finding relevant results.
 Sometimes, when attempting to set your previous search engine (e.g., Google), the browser continues using an alien one.

 - Unfamiliar panels appear in the browser.
-They might look like something handy, but they'll likely turn out to be annoying ad spaces.
+They might look handy, but they'll likely become annoying ad spaces.
 Glaring banners are hardly what you need when surfing the web.
 Suddenly changing your browser's homepage to some useless website you've never seen before is a typical symptom of a disputed infection.
 Just as with the search engine, it depends on the aggressiveness of the hijacker and whether you'll be able to change it back.